CBI-PITT/mesospim_utils/README.md

 first_metadata_entry.keys()

 '''
-## Keys for each metadata category will be present mirroring the origional file.
+## Each annotated key will be present for every tile entry.
 ## Annotation keys added by the module include:
 "tile_number":          # From file name _Tile{#}_
 "channel":              # From file name _Ch{#}_